songexile/TuneLog/README.md

     - In the future we plan on implementing a music map which can allow users to discover other people through music
 - **Listening party**
     - Users will be able to join other listening parties and sync up there music with other users

+## Authors

+This project was created by Ray Howorth, Otis Wales and Elan McInerney If you have any issues or bugs please open a thread in the issues section on GitHub.